nFront Password Filter

 What is nFront Password Filter?

 nFront Password Filter is a password policy enforcement tool for Windows Active Directory that allows up to 10 different password policies in the same Windows domain.
-Each password policy has many granular settings and can be associated with one or more global or universal security groups. nFront Password Filter allows you to strengthen network security by preventing the use of weak, easily hacked passwords.
+Each password policy has many granular settings and can be associated with one or more global or universal security groups and/or organizational units. nFront Password Filter allows you to strengthen network security by preventing the use of weak, easily hacked passwords.

 Can you benefit from nFront Password Filter?